Arnav-Jhajharia/Arnav-Jhajharia/README.md

 - Co-founded a venture-funded company at the age of 16
 - 1st Place at Smart Bengal Hackathon ( 500 participating teams from all across India )
 - 7th Place in AIIJC 2021 and participating in AIIJC 2023 ( Qualifying round over )
-- Participating in the Uber Global Hackathon 2023 ( Qualifying round over )
 - UST D3Code
 - 1st Place in over 10 district-level science and coding competitions
 - Organized state-level and international-level hackathons!